prakash-aathi/IBM-Project-20991-1659768892/README.md

 ## Future optimizations

-- Responsive for all Devices (Currently is work on Laptop Lg Devices)
+- Responsive for all Devices (Currently is working laptop Devices lg alone)
 - Implement JS and more animations

 ## Live